-To ensure effective implementation of the action plan, GFDRR will periodically monitor progress in meeting the Plan's overarching goals.
-The periodic monitoring and reporting will also contribute to the Plan's smooth implementation and allow the replication and scaling up of the most successful initiatives.
+During FY17, a proposal on the monitoring and evaluation (M&E) arrangements will be developed and consulted with GFDRR stakeholders.
+The proposal will outline the M&E approach necessary to ensure effective implementation of the action plan, and will provide performance targets to allow periodic monitoring of progress towards meeting the Plan's overarching goals.
+The periodic monitoring and reporting will also contribute to the Plan's smooth implementation and allow the replication and scaling up of the most succesful initiatives.
 Specific elements of the monitoring plan will include:

-- Improving GFDRR portfolio performance: GFDRR will track gender inclusion across its portfolio, measuring the achievement of expected results, outcomes, and outputs.
-The target is to ensure that the portfolio is 100% gender-informed (i.e., not just tagged for the gender theme), working through two main avenues: (i) improving understanding of how to effectively engender activities through dedicated resources, building capacity, and strengthening the body of analytical work and tools to help implementing teams effectively engender their activities. - Improving GFDRR reporting: Baseline assessments of the situation before the plan starts will need to be undertaken so as to be able to report progress.
-Specific indicators to track gender outcomes across the portfolio will need to be developed and embedded within GFDRR's existing monitoring and evaluation systems.
-The target over the period of this plan is to ensure that 50% of the projects in the active portfolio incorporate specific actions to address gender inequality.
+- Improving GFDRR portfolio performance: Once appropriate mechanisms are in place, GFDRR will track gender inclusion across its portfolio, measuring the achievement of expected results, outcomes, and out-puts.
+The target is to ensure that the portfolio is 100% gender-informed (i.e., not just tagged for the gender theme), working through two main avenues: (i) improving understanding of how to effectively engender activities through dedicated re-sources, building capacity, and strengthening the body of analytical work and tools to help implementing teams effectively engender their activities. - Improving GFDRR reporting: Specific indicators to track gender outcomes across the portfolio will be developed and embedded within GFDRR's existing monitoring and evaluation systems.
+The target is to ensure that 50% of the projects in the active portfolio incorporate specific actions to address gender inequality.
 Progress will be captured through GFDRR's annual report and can include: (i) quantitative indicators and targets (e.g. outcomes disaggregated by sex, as appropriate), which will serve as prima facie measures of progress in gender mainstreaming, and (ii) qualitative analysis of what's working and what's not, with a view of capturing best practices and showcasing the impact of specific interventions on outcomes.